 It was the first time that I can remember feeling like myself as I know myself today.

-The world was far more complex than anything that I had experienced in childhood, and I always knew it.
-I was seeking validation of and admission to that larger experience of life.
+As a young person in the pursuit of art, film and music, I was seeking validation of and admission to that larger experience of life, that refused to reveal itself to me in the hills of Ellenville.
 For me, films like Dr. Strangelove provided that larger context to begin individuating through.

 Let’s talk about the women of Dr. Strangelove.

 One woman is present in the entire film: Miss Scott, secretary and mistress to General Turgidson.
 Doting and multi-tasking she answers the telephone in lingerie for the General at 3 o’clock in the morning.
-In soft ultra accessable feminine tones she politely receives and conveys Turgidson's phone messages through the bathroom wall.
+In soft ultra accessible feminine tones she politely receives and conveys Turgidson's phone messages through the bathroom wall.

 Are military conquests actually the veiled sexual rebellions of male consciousness?
 It is probable, especially in the Freudian context, that men fiend war to secure the prospects of procreation.
 War equals death and death necessitates new life.
 They want to breed like bacteria in macaroni salad, slow cooking in the sun.
 Sounds like my ex.

-For millenia, the biological male sex has relentlessly worked to create structures of sexual control that enforce the economization of women.
-These structures of control also inhibit the administrative male identity: the male identity must participate in the conformity of the structures it creates or the system collapses, thus creating a self-imprisoning paradigm.
+For millenia, the heteronormative gender conforming male sex has relentlessly worked to create structures of sexual control, that enforce the economization of women.
+These structures of control also inhibit the male identity that had created them.
+The male identity must participate in the conformity of the structures it creates, or the system collapses, thus creating a self-imprisoning paradigm.

-From our pedestrian vantage point, we can only momentarily enjoy the experience of tonally mocking authority, until the terror begins to crystalize and the mortar cures between the carefully laid bricks that men in power have serendipitously placed on the path of least resistance to our mutually assured destruction.
+From our pedestrian vantage point, we can only momentarily enjoy the experience of tonally mocking authority, until the terror begins to crystalize, and the mortar cures between the carefully laid bricks, that men in power have placed on the path of least resistance to our mutually assured destruction.

 In Dr. Strangelove we see what the masculine culture of power has done with its authority: fabricated a culture of fatalistic bureaucracy, that inevitably implodes on its own short sighted vision of power.